 3. Get a sense of the agents’ performance and work-related issues

 One more benefit of customer feedback is that you can fully understand support agents’ performance and pain points.

-Customer feedback is integral to identifying weaknesses and building on support agents’ strengths.
-Support managers should include this feedback in coaching sessions and mentoring hours to address information or skill gaps of underperformers and level the playing field.
+It’s integral to identifying weaknesses and building on support agents’ strengths.
+Support managers should collect customer feedback and include it in coaching sessions and mentoring hours to address information or skill gaps of underperformers and level the playing field.

 You can smartly improve your customer support team processes to make their work more aligned with reality and enjoyable.
 Frequently ask agents about their job satisfaction and self-esteem so that their talents and skills remain available to customers.
 Review customer feedback together to empower your support team and prepare for either satisfied or angry customers who may stand in their way.